Four issues employees have with the annual appraisal

 Completing your review shouldn’t feel like an intelligence test.
 It is about you and your performance; nothing should be easier and more straightforward.
 If your performance appraisal is anything like Jon’s, then there’s clearly a problem.

-Moving to a system that is quick, simple and intuitive to use can completely transform the review experience for all concerned.
+Moving to an appraisal software that is quick, simple and intuitive to use can completely transform the review experience for all concerned.
 Rather than a job to be dreaded or feared, it becomes a rewarding and even enjoyable task that everyone in the business can embrace and see the benefit of.

 Issue 3 - They are a painful experience